-The Carnegie Challenge is a fund to enable partners to put on a high calibre debate to raise the profile and impact of a conference or event which they are organising.
+The Carnegie Challenge is a fund to enable partners to put on a high calibre debate.
 These debates should attract leading public policy thinkers and commentators to discuss wellbeing.
 While we don’t follow strict debating rules, successful applications provide panelists with different perspectives on the debate and include plenty of time for audience participation.

-The Carnegie Challenge is an award of £3,000.
+The Carnegie Challenge is a flat-rate award of £3,000.
 The award should enable event organisers to attract leading professionals to speak at their event and/or to chair the debate.
 It should be used primarily to cover the expenses of panel members and is not meant to cover the whole costs of putting on conferences and events.
 It is hoped that this fund will allow organisers to attract national and international speakers to take part in a high calibre debate.

-Partners should be not-for-profit civil society organisations, with a commitment to improving the wellbeing of people in the UK and Ireland in a way which fits with the strategic direction of the Trust.
+Partners should be not-for-profit organisations, with a commitment to improving the wellbeing of people in the UK and Ireland in a way which fits with the strategic direction of the Trust.

-• An Expression of Interest Form in Word format can be found here.
+• An Application Form in Word format can be found here.
 Please contact Lucy (see details on the right of this page) if you have problems accessing this form.